bugrahankaramollaoglu/quick-start-flask/README.md

 # quick-start-flask
-a basic website built with flask following the official documentation
+a basic website built with flask following the official documentation.